cogentcore/core/tensor/README.md

     - TODO: now in metric: [simat](simat) provides similarity / distance matrix computation methods operating on `etensor.Tensor` or `etable.Table` data.
 The `SimMat` type holds the resulting matrix and labels for the rows and columns, which has a special `SimMatGrid` view in `etview` for visualizing labeled similarity matricies.
     - TODO: where? [pca](pca) provides principal-components-analysis (PCA) and covariance matrix computation functions.
     - TODO: in metric? [clust](clust) provides standard agglomerative hierarchical clustering including ability to plot results in an eplot.

+# Standard shapes

+There are various standard shapes of tensor data that different functions expect:

+* **Flat, 1D**: this is the simplest data shape.
+For example, the [stats](stats) functions report summary statistics for all values of such data, across the one row-wise dimension.  `Indexed` views of this 1D data provide fine-grained filtering and sorting of all the data (indexes are only available for the outermost row dimension).

+* **Row, Cell 2D**: The outermost row dimension can be sorted, filtered in an `Indexed` view, and the inner "cells" of data are organized in a simple flat 1D `SubSpace`, so they can be easily processed.
+In most packages including [tmath](tmath) and [stats](stats), 2+ dimensional data will be automatically re-shaped into this Row, Cell format, and processed as row-wise list of cell-wise patterns.
+For example, `stats` will aggregate each cell separately across rows, so you end up with the "average pattern" when you do `stats.Mean` for example.

+    A higher-dimensional tensor can also be re-shaped into this row, cell format by collapsing any number of additional outer dimensions into a longer, effective "row" index, with the remaining inner dimensions forming the cell-wise patterns.
+You can decide where to make the cut, and the `RowCellSplit` function makes it easy to create a new view of an existing tensor with this split made at a given dimension.

+* **Matrix 2D**: For matrix algebra functions, a 2D tensor is treated as a standard row-major 2D matrix, which can be processed using `gonum` based matrix and vector operations.

 # History